QuotaClub

 Practise the mock cold call until it’s muscle memory

-The mock cold call is where most non-degree (and degree) candidates fail.
-Not because they’re bad, but because they’ve never done one.
-Practise the structure (permission opener, reason for the call, value statement, call to action) with a friend.
+If the interview includes a mock cold call, practise the structure before the interview: a permission-based opener, reason for the call, value statement and call to action.
+Practise with a friend.
 Record yourself.
 Review the calls.
 Get to a level of comfort where you can run the structure without thinking.

 Apply strategically, not broadly